Cost Comparison

 States That Tend to Be Most Expensive

-On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut typically have higher tuition rates and licensing fees.
-These states also tend to have a higher cost of living, which can significantly increase the overall expenses associated with becoming an RHIT.
+States like California, New York, Massachusetts, and Connecticut typically have higher education and living costs.
+These states often have higher tuition fees at both community colleges and private institutions, which can significantly increase the overall expenses associated with becoming an RHIT.

 What Drives Cost Differences?